VikramDeshpande/Food_Court/README.md

-# Food_Court
+# Food Court Management System

+It is a command driven application that helps in maintaining food stall records.

-This project is created by me and other 3 group members as a part of the course Object Oriented Methodology.
+This project is created as a part of the course Object Oriented Methodology.
 To compile the code, just use " g++ main.cpp "